risk-first/website/Coding-Bets.md

 **When you win** the codebase becomes easier to think about.

-When you lose, the [Complexity Risk](Complexity-Risk.md) improvement is less than you hoped, it takes longer than expected, or the _simplifying realisation_ doesn't pan out and you've lost a week.
+**When you lose** the [Complexity Risk](Complexity-Risk.md) improvement is less than you hoped, it takes longer than expected, or the _simplifying realisation_ doesn't pan out and you've lost a week.

 ## Spike Solutions: A New Technology Bet